 1. Introduction and history

-The Aristotle Prize was given to EFPA by the President of the IVth European Congress of Psychology in 1995 Athens, Greece, to be awarded to a psychologist from Europe who has made a distinguished contribution to psychology.
-An agreement was signed between EFPA (Former President Ingrid Lunt) and the Congress Presidents of the IVth ECP in Prague (James Georgas and Marina Manthouli).
+The Aristotle Prize was given to EFPA by the President of the 4th European Congress of Psychology in 1995 Athens, Greece, to be awarded to a psychologist from Europe who has made a distinguished contribution to psychology.
+An agreement was signed between EFPA (Former President Ingrid Lunt) and the Congress Presidents of the 4th ECP in Prague (James Georgas and Marina Manthouli).

-The first Aristotle Prize was awarded to Professor Pieter Drenth from Amsterdam in 1995, followed by Professor Paul Baltes from Berlin in 1997, Professor David Magnusson in Stockholm 1999, Professor Alan Baddeley in 2001 in London, Professor Lea Pulkkinen in Vienna 2003, Professor Rocio Fernandez-Ballesteros in 2005 in Granada, to Professor William Yule in 2007 in Prague, Professor Claus Bundesen in 2009 in Oslo and the last one to Professor H. Marinus Van Ijzendoorn in Istanbul.
+The first Aristotle Prize was awarded to Professor Pieter Drenth from Amsterdam in 1995, followed by Professor Paul Baltes from Berlin in 1997, Professor David Magnusson from Stockholm in 1999, Professor Alan Baddeley in 2001 in London, Professor Lea Pulkkinen in Vienna 2003, Professor Rocio Fernandez-Ballesteros in 2005 in Granada, to Professor William Yule in 2007 in Prague, Professor Claus Bundesen in 2009 in Oslo, Professor H. Marinus Van Ijzendoorn in Istanbul in 2011, to Professor Niels Birbaumer of the University of Tübingen and Istituto di Ricovero e Cura a Carattere Scientifico - Venice, in Stockholm in 2013, and the last one to Professor José Maria Peiro from the University of Valencia (Spain) in Milan, in 2015.

 2. Criteria :